 Place on a baking sheet lined with baking parchment (not greaseproof paper).
 Bake at 170°C for 45 to 50 minutes until golden.

 A light red wine matches the strong flavours in this dish perfectly.
-Virgin Wines recommends the Domaine Andre Brunel Vin de Pays de Vaucluse 2011, available in the Discovery Club Luxury Mixed Welcome Case – Rewards members save 40%.
+Virgin Wines recommends the Domaine Andre Brunel Vin de Pays de Vaucluse 2011, available in the Discovery Club Luxury Mixed Welcome Case – AA members save 40%.

 (24 October 2013)